MatteoBattilana/WeatherView/README.md

 still undergoing final testing.
 It may contains bugs.

 ###New feature
 Now each single particle can rotate in real time with the same phone *roll* angle.
 In order to avoid useless execution of code, I've added an haldler for *onPause()* and *onResume()* inside the WeatherView View.
 This methods are called when the visibilty on this View changes.
-By **default** it is active.
+By **default** it is disabled.
 You can change this programmatically with *setOrientationMode(orientationStatus mOrientationMode)* or via xml.<br/><br/>It is possible also to set this mode directly from the xml with the *orientationMode* attribute.
 There are only two options: **ENABLE** and **DISABLE**.
 Here a basic example:

 ``` Java